 - Sports/School Physicals.
-Annual sports/school physicals for children ages 4 through 18 years.
+Annual sports/school physicals for children 4 to 18 years old.
 This Value-added Service is restricted to one physical per year with a maximum reimbursement of \$35 paid to the provider.
-The sports/school physical must be provided by a contracted Superior provider. - Start Smart® For Your Baby Program.
-Superior's award-winning Start Smart® program for pregnant women.
-This program offers educational materials and supplies for STAR Kids members.
-Pregnant women can earn Value-added Services one time per pregnancy.
+The sports/school physical must be provided by a contracted Superior provider. - Start Smart[®] For Your Baby Program.
+Superior's award-winning Start Smart[®] program for pregnant women.
+This program offers educational materials and supplies for pregnant STAR Kids members.
+Pregnant women can earn this Value-added Service one time per pregnancy.
 Pregnant members can receive a diaper bag, starter supply of diapers, and educational materials by: - Completing a Notification of Pregnancy (NOP) form, and; - Attending an educational baby shower hosted by Superior.